gkjohnson/three-gpu-pathtracer/README.md

 - The project requires use of WebGL2.
 - All textures must use the same wrap and interpolation flags.
+- SpotLights, DirectionalLights, and PointLights are only supported with MIS.
+- Only MeshStandardMaterial and MeshPhysicalMaterial are supported.
-- Spotlights are not supported in non-MIS rendering currently.
+- Instanced geometry and interleaved buffers are not supported.
+- Emissive materials are supported but do not take advantage of MIS.

 # Screenshots